dsebban/md-blog/f_brackets.md

 A type with a type constructor (ie. a type with `[_]`) is called a *higher kinded type*.
 A type constructor is just a function that takes a type and returns a type.

-Let's do a quick analogy between types and functions :
+Let's do a quick analogy between types and functions:

 - A type constructor `List[_]` is just a function of type